J. Pinckney Henderson: Personal life and death

 Henderson met his future wife, Frances Cox, when he represented the Republic of Texas as a minister to France and England.
 Cox was born in Philadelphia, Pennsylvania, and educated in Europe.
 She was a multilingual literary translator.
 On October 30, 1839, they were wed at St George's, Hanover Square.
 In 1840, the new couple established a residence and law office in San Augustine, Texas.
 The couple had five children: daughters Martha, Fanny, and Julia lived to adulthood.

-Henderson died in Washington, D.C., in 1858 while serving as a senator for the State of Texas.
+Henderson died from tuberculosis in Washington, D.C., in 1858, while serving as a senator for the State of Texas.
 He is buried at the Texas State Cemetery.
 After his death during the Civil War years, his widow and daughters moved to Europe.
 Martha died at age 18.
 Fanny married into the Austrian aristocracy.
 Julia married an American sugar plantation owner.
 Frances Cox Henderson died in 1897 and is buried at Rosedale Cemetery in New Jersey, where she lived with daughter Julia and son-in-law Edward White Adams.